North and South Korea start to dismantle border speakers, fulfilling summit pledge

 SEOUL (Reuters) - North and South Korea began dismantling loudspeakers that blared propaganda across their heavily fortified border on Tuesday, South Korea’s defense ministry said, fulfilling a promise made at last week’s historic summit.

-The moves are the first practical, if small, steps toward reconciliation and come after an agreement in the joint declaration signed at Friday’s summit between South Korean President Moon Jae-in and the North’s Kim Jong Un.
+The moves are the first practical, if small, steps toward reconciliation after Friday’s meeting between South Korean President Moon Jae-in and the North’s Kim Jong Un.

+Moon, meanwhile, asked that the United Nations help verify North Korea’s planned shutdown of its Punggye-ri nuclear test site in a phone conversation on Tuesday with U.N.
+Secretary-General Antonio Guterres, a statement from the presidential Blue House said.

+Guterres said the requests need approval from the U.N.
+Security Council, but he wanted to cooperate to build peace on the Korean peninsula and would assign a U.N. official in charge of arms control to cooperate with South Korea, the statement said.

+The Punggye-ri site, where North Korea has conducted all six of its nuclear tests, consists of a system of tunnels dug beneath Mount Mantap in the northeastern part of the country.

+Some experts and researchers have speculated the most recent - and by far largest - blast in September had rendered the entire site unusable.
+But Kim said there were two additional, larger tunnels that remain “in very good condition”.

-Activity at several spots along the border indicated North Koreans were taking down the speakers, a defense official said.
-South Korea started doing the same at 2 p.m. local time, he said.
+Along the border, South Korea started taking down its loudspeakers on Tuesday afternoon, a defense official said.
+Activity at several spots along the border indicated North Koreans were doing the same, he said.

 For decades, with only a few breaks, the two sides have pumped out propaganda from huge banks of speakers as a form of psychological warfare.
 The South broadcast a mixture of news, Korean pop songs and criticism of the northern regime, while the North blasted the southern government and praised its own socialist system.